MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/compliance/compliance-application-compliance.md

 ### <a name="tailor-account-schedules-to-your-needs"></a>Tailor account schedules to your needs

 - Define the structure of your company's chart of accounts based on business requirements and applicable regulatory standards
-- Create accounts and handle complex processes related to a spectrum of business activities, including inventory valuation, foreign currencies, segment reporting, and departures from local GAAPs.
+- Create accounts and handle complex processes related to a spectrum of business activities, including stock valuation, foreign currencies, segment reporting, and departures from local GAAPs.
-- Control the level of detail for each recorded transaction    and select detailed registration for specific types of transactions, such as fixed assets and accounts payable.
+- Control the level of detail for each recorded transaction    and select detailed registration for specific types of transactions, such as fixed assets and purchase ledger.
 - Tailor schedule calculations and display for financial reporting, or export the information to Microsoft Excel for further analysis.

 ### <a name="improve-information-validity"></a>Improve information validity

 - Configure data fields to accept only information in the correct format, such as the correct number of decimal places or alphanumeric patterns.
-- Help ensure information is complete with application controls such as requiring a vendor invoice number to be entered before a purchase order can be posted.
+- Help ensure information is complete with application controls such as requiring a supplier invoice number to be entered before a purchase order can be posted.
 - Reduce the risk of inaccurate information    or tampering and help protect sensitive information with access to information based on job role.
 - Prohibit access, provide read-only access, or enable full-access users to add, edit, or delete information.
 - Easily identify and resolve discrepancies    with a    reconciliation feature that retrieves current bank account and transaction information and compares it to general ledger posts.